ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * `report_metadata` is public metadata describing the report.

-   * `report_id` is used by the Aggregators to ensure the report is not replayed ({{agg-flow}}).
+   * `report_id` uniquely identifies the report.
 The Client MUST generate this by generating 16 random bytes using a cryptographically secure random number generator.

-    * `time` is the time at which the report was generated.
-The Client MUST truncate their timestamp as described in {{timestamps}}.
+    * `time` is the truncated (see {{timestamps}}) time at which the report was generated.

     * `public_extensions` is the list of public report extensions; see
       {{report-extensions}}.

 * `public_share` is the public share output by the VDAF sharding algorithm.
-Note that the public share might be empty, depending on the VDAF.
+The public share might be empty, depending on the VDAF.

 * `leader_encrypted_input_share` is the Leader's encrypted input share.

 * `helper_encrypted_input_share` is the Helper's encrypted input share.

 Aggregators MAY require Clients to authenticate when uploading reports (see
 {{client-auth}}).
-If it is used, HTTP client authentication MUST use a scheme that meets the requirements in {{request-authentication}}.
+If it is used, client authentication MUST use a scheme that meets the requirements in {{request-authentication}}.

 The handling of the upload request by the Leader MUST be idempotent as discussed in {{Section 9.2.2 of !RFC9110}}.